HouseTrip/housetrip.github.com/_posts/2014-01-08-make-a-singleton-from-scratch.md

 {% endhighlight %}

-`MySingleton` is the same as having the following:
+An equivalent implementation of `MySingleton` would be, using the Ruby library:

 {% highlight ruby %}
 require 'singleton'